flpolycyber/flpolycyber.github.io/REFERENCE.md

     git status
     git add .
-    git commit –m "CONCISE BUT DESCRIPTIVE MESSAGE HERE" git push -u origin feature-branchname
+    git commit –m "short, meaningful commit message here" git push -u origin feature-branchname

 (*remember to replace feature-branchname with the name of the branch*)

+ Once you have pushed the branch once, you can push new changes without `-u origin`

-## Step 5: Create a Pull Request in GitHub
+## Step 6: Create a Pull Request in GitHub

 Go to the repository on GitHub and create a pull request.
 Try to include a description.